redbrick/static-site/source/about/constitution/index.md

 2. The membership fee for the Society shall be in compliance with the conditions set down by the OSL
 3. Each member of the Society shall be entitled to receive a copy of this Constitution, on demand, free of charge.
 4. In the event of a clash with the Society Life Committee Constitution, the Society Life Committee Constitution shall take precedence above this constitution and is subject to the Society Life Committee at all times.
-5. There is no provision for a Society to amend this Constitution.
-6. In joining the Society, members agree to be bound by the rules and regulations of the Society as laid down in this constitution and by the Governing Executive Committee.
+5. In joining the Society, members agree to be bound by the rules and regulations of the Society as laid down in this constitution and by the Governing Executive Committee.
 Members violating these rules and regulations shall be answerable to the committee and may have
     1. Computer system account suspended for a period of time decided by the System Administrators.
     2. Their membership revoked and no monies refunded, for persistent breaches or extremely serious breaches, as deemed by a majority of the committee.
 In the event that the committee cannot resolve a dispute with a member(s), The Society Life Committee shall rule on the matter and its decision is final.